Dipeshpal/Jarvis_AI/README.md

  It will install all the required package automatically.

  *If anything not install then you can install requirements manually.*

  `pip install -r requirements.txt`

- The [requirementx.txt](https://github.com/Dipeshpal/Jarvis_AI/blob/master/JarvisAI/JarvisAI/requirements.txt) can be found [here](https://github.com/Dipeshpal/Jarvis_AI/blob/master/JarvisAI/JarvisAI/requirements.txt).
+ The `requirements.txt` can be found [here](https://github.com/Dipeshpal/Jarvis_AI/blob/master/JarvisAI/JarvisAI/requirements.txt).

  https://pypi.org/project/JarvisAI/